Robotic vs Laparoscopic Colorectal Surgery: How I Decide Which Approach Is Right for You

 Responding promptly to the urge to defecate and avoiding straining during bowel movements can reduce stress on the rectal veins.
 Using the toilet for shorter periods can also help prevent irritation.

 Haemorrhoids in women can arise from a combination of physiological changes, lifestyle factors, and age-related issues.
 Recognising the causes and symptoms early allows for effective management, preventing complications and improving comfort.
+Treatment options in Singapore range from rubber band ligation for mild cases to haemorrhoidectomy for more advanced haemorrhoids.

 MbChB (Sheffield)